 How do I report a student absence?

-We ask that you call your child's absence in to our school nurse, Mrs. Carlson, by 8:45 A.M.
+We ask that you call in your child's absence to our school nurse, Mrs. Carlson, by 8:45 A.M.
 State law requires us to contact you if your child is not in school and we have not heard from you.

 Absences should be called in to our attendance phone line - 847-870-3876 - not our school office number.
-This number is available twenty-four hours a day, so you may call your child's absence in as soon as you realize he/she will not be in school.
+This number is available twenty-four hours a day, so you may call in your child's absence as soon as you realize he/she will not be in school.
 Calling this number does not require anyone in the office to write a note to report the absence.
-This saves time and helps insure that Mrs. Carlson knows your child will not be in school so that you do not recieve a phone call from her asking where your child is.
+This saves time and helps insure that Mrs. Carlson knows your child will not be in school so that you do not receive a phone call from her asking where your child is.

 What do I do if my child is late to school?